 (d) FP Arith.
-Instructions % r code that actually compute a result (get you closer 1.87 (e) Flops per Load/Store , and is also known as the $computational\ intensity.$ 3.70 (f) All of the lines involving Cache Hits and Misses pertain detailed information here, but the bottom line is Total Est. Memory Stall % 36.32 d on various levels of the cache hierarchy and main (g) Total Measured Stall % which papiex could actually count (not estimate), dency stalls.
-40.05 due to estimated stalls on memory, TLB, and branch 48.96 (h) Ideal MFLOPS (max. dual) 64.67 (i) MPI cycles %
+Instructions % 7.79 gives the percent of the total executed instructions in your code that actually compute a result (get you closer to your answer).
+FMA Instructions % 1.87 gives the percentage of all instructions that are variants of the highly efficient, fused multiply/add (madd) instruction. (e) Flops per Load/Store 0.23 gives the number of FLOPS per load or store instruction, and is also known as the computational intensity.
+Flops per L1 D-cache Miss 3.70 is the number of FLOPS for every miss of the L1 data cache.
+For both of these values, higher numbers are better. (f) All of the lines involving Cache Hits and Misses pertain to the efficiency of memory access.
+There is a lot of detailed information here, but the bottom line is Total Est. Memory Stall % 36.32 which gives the percentage of time the application stalled on various levels of the cache hierarchy and main memory.
+This represents the potential for improved performance with better memory management. (g) Total Measured Stall % 12.64 represents the total amount of time spent in stalls for which papiex could actually count (not estimate), including TLB misses, branch mispredictions, and dependency stalls.
+Total Underestimated Stall % 40.05 gives a lower bound on the estimate of the total time lost due to estimated stalls on memory, TLB, and branch mispredictions.
+Total Overestimated Stall % 48.96 gives an upper bound on the estimate the total time lost due to estimated memory stalls and on dependency stalls. (h) Ideal MFLOPS (max. dual) 62.14 dual) Ideal MFLOPS (cur.
+64.67 give two estimates of the maximum floating-point computational speed per processor if this application ran free of all stalls. (i) MPI cycles % 2.08 gives the total percent of time the code spent inside of the MPI calls (which is the parallel overhead due to communication).

 4. In addition to the job_summary.txt file, each MPI task produces its own file task.txt with the derived metrics for that processor.
 Also included in these task.txt files are memory usage statistics, which can be very valuable in evaluating a parallel code.
-We can pull out just the single important line from each of these files using grep 'resident peak' task.txt which gives the result:
+We can pull out just the single important line from each of these files using grep 'resident peak' task.txt

-'''

-task_0.txt:Mem.
+0 1 1

+which gives the rest ult:

-resident peak KB .....
+task_0.txt:Mem. resident peak KB 62464

-task_1.txt:Mem.

-resident peak KB .....
+task_1.txt:Mem. resident peak KB 61696

-resident peak KB .....
-61888
+task_10.txt:Mem. resident peak KB 61888

-task_10.txt:Mem.

-resident peak KB .....
+task_11.txt:Mem. resident peak KB 61824

-task_11.txt:Mem.

-task_12.txt:Mem. resident peak KB .....
+task_12.txt:Mem. resident peak KB 61824

-task_13.txt:Mem. resident peak KB .....
+task_13.txt:Mem. resident peak KB 59136

-task_2.txt:Mem. resident peak KB .....
-61696
+task_2.txt:Mem. resident peak KB 61696

-task_3.txt:Mem. resident peak KB .....
+task_3.txt:Mem. resident peak KB 61888

-task_4.txt:Mem. resident peak KB .....
+task_4.txt:Mem. resident peak KB 61696

-61696

-resident peak KB .....
+task_5.txt:Mem. resident peak KB 61824

-task_5.txt:Mem.

-task_6.txt:Mem. resident peak KB .....
+task_6.txt:Mem. resident peak KB 61824

-task_7.txt:Mem. resident peak KB .....
+task_7.txt:Mem. resident peak KB 61824

-task_8.txt:Mem. resident peak KB .....
+task_8.txt:Mem. resident peak KB 61824

-task_9.txt:Mem.

-resident peak KB .....
-61824
+task_9.txt:Mem. resident peak KB 61824

-'''
+TTT C .1

 We can see from this output that the master node (task 0) uses a little more memory than the rest of the nodes (this is pretty typical).
-Also, task 13 uses less memory than the other tasks; this is due to the fact the the input file specifies a simulation with nx=1024 gridpoints in the x-direction, but nproc=14 does not divide evenly into 1024, so task 13 gets a slightly smaller subdomain (this is apparent if you look at the how the domain decomposition is accomplished in hydro-grid.f90).
+Also, task 13 uses less memory than the other tasks; this is due to the fact the the input file specifies a simulation with nx=1024 gridpoints in the x-direction, but nproc = 14 does not divide evenly into 1024, so task 13 gets a slightly smaller subdomain (this is apparent if you look at the how the domain decomposition is accomplished in hydro_grid.f90).